gmanchon/wagon-data-template/README.md

 - [x] conf: test hydra vs dotenv
 - [x] conf: use yaml + transform conf dictionary into object attributes

+- [ ] conf: gitignore conf.yaml and use config.yaml as sample
+- [ ] conf: use conf for prod parameters
+- [ ] conf: propagate configuration in conf consuming objects

 - [x] app: use app + model + pipeline nested parameters

 - [ ] app: use hydra conf for nested params